ZmbGst/funkin-robeats/do NOT readme.txt

                                       /      /

 ##################################################################################
-i stole this from stamper.
+ninjamuffin stole this from stamper.

 ##############################################################################################################################################################
-omg wow I'm supposed to be working on week 3 bg before I fly to california but I'm instead typing stuff. anyways heres all the other info / credits
+Thanks for downloading the Friday Night Funkin Featuring Robeats mod.
+We spent a very very long time on this mod and are glad you decided to check it out
+Here's all the important stuff

 Robeats is a MMO Rhtyhm game where people compete in 4 player rhythm battles, acquiring coins to spend on new songs and gear.
-Theres over 200 unique songs to play and is pretty swag, you should play it. https://www.roblox.com/games/698448212.
+Theres over 200 unique songs to play and is pretty swag you should play it. https://www.roblox.com/games/698448212.
 Oh yeah forgot to mention, its a Roblox game oops.

 FnF Featuring Robeats is made by